How to Stop Suffering

 Byron Katie says suffering is optional.

-C. How would you be, in that moment, with that person/group without those thoughts?
 When I realize that my story might be false, I experience this overwhelming sense of peace.
-I might even say, “I love/value/care about you.”
+I might even say, “I get another chance to figure this one out”.

 Stick to your truth.
 It is so much easier.